-The Plastic Problem

-Over 350 million tonnes of plastic are produced globally every year1, with half becoming waste in less than a year2.

-Globally, only 9% of all plastic produced has ever been recycled.
-The rest has been sent to incineration or landfill3.

-Annual worldwide plastic production creates an estimated 390m tonnes of CO_2 every year4 - equivalent to over 172million UK cars5.

-The planet is on course to see 12 billion tonnes of plastic in landfills and the environment by 20506.

-Approximately 8 million tonnes of waste plastic enters the oceans each year7.
+- Over 350 million tonnes of plastic are produced globally every year1, with half becoming waste in less than a year2. - Globally, only 9% of all plastic produced has ever been recycled.
+The rest has been sent to incineration or landfill3. - Annual worldwide plastic production creates an estimated 390m tonnes of CO2 every year4 equivalent to over 172million UK cars5. - The planet is on course to see 12 billion tonnes of plastic in landfills and the environment by 20506. - Approximately 8 million tonnes of waste plastic enters the oceans each year?.

-Plastic has many benefits - it is lightweight, flexible and hygienic - which has allowed for huge advances in medicine, food preservation, infrastructure and technology.
-Our global reliance on plastic has never been more obviously highlighted than during the global pandemic of 2020 and onwards.

-The lack of recognition of plastic as a re-useable material, however, is leading to environmental damage, as much of the plastic produced worldwide is either sent to incineration or landfill, or leaks into the environment after a short, single use.
+Plastic has not been recognised as a valuable, reusable material, which has led to environmental pollution.
+Today, most of the plastic produced worldwide is either sent to incineration or landfill, or leaks into the environment after a short, single use.

-Traditional mechanical recycling methods cannot process all types of plastic - in reality, many types of plastic (such as flexible, multi-layer films) are directed towards EfW (Energy from Waste / incineration), sent to landfill or exported to countries that do not have adequate recycling infrastructure.
+Traditional mechanical recycling methods cannot process all types of plastic, meaning many types of plastic, such as post-use, multi-layered flexible and rigid packaging, are sent to incineration, landfill or exported overseas.